 Accreditation for Online Schools

-The best online colleges all possess accreditation.
+The best online colleges all hold accreditation.
 An institution earns this accolade for regularly receiving quality assessments from a third-party organization that the U.S. Department of Education and the Council for Higher Education Accreditation oversee.

 Schools can earn regional or national accreditation.
 Employers generally view regionally accredited schools as more prestigious than schools with national accreditation.
 Individual degrees can earn programmatic accreditation.
 The best online universities offer programs with accreditation through the Distance Education Accrediting Commission.